 Collagen and elastin are proteins found in the dermis of the skin.
 They act as filler between the hypodermis and the epidermis and provide support to the skin above.

-As we age, the collagen and elastin begins to break down.
+As we age, the collagen and elastin begin to break down.
 This effectively reduces the support that the epidermis receives from underneath.
 As a result, the skin begins to sag inward and a line or wrinkle forms.

 In addition to the loss of collagen and elastin that occurs as we age, the skin also becomes drier and thinner.
 If that wasn’t bad enough, aging makes the skin less elastic and less able to protect and repair itself from damage.